Gyorko, Dodgers damage Mets' chances with 3-2 comeback win | New Country 923

 TRAINER’S ROOM

-Dodgers: 3B Justin Turner is expected back in the lineup Tuesday and Wednesday against Tampa Bay.
+Dodgers: 3B Justin Turner might not be ready to return to the lineup Tuesday against Tampa Bay as originally planned.
 He hasn’t played since Sept.
-7 due to a sprained left ankle. … Muncy’s leadoff single in the fourth was his first hit since Aug.
+7 due to a sprained left ankle.
+“If he’s not 100% where he needs to be, then I have no problem pushing it back,” Roberts said.
+“He’s still feeling it.” … Muncy’s leadoff single in the fourth was his first hit since Aug.
 25, snapping an 0-for-14 skid.
 He returned Friday from a fractured right wrist that had sidelined him since Aug.
 29. Muncy finished 1 for 5 with three strikeouts. … With two off days this week, the team’s top three starters — Clayton Kershaw, Hyun-Jin Ryu and Buehler — will all get extra rest before pitching next weekend against Colorado.

 Mets: 3B Todd Frazier was available off the bench, manager Mickey Callaway said.
 Frazier was hit on the left hand by a pitch late in the game Saturday night. … LF J.D.
-Davis was pulled for speedy pinch-runner Sam Haggerty after getting hit in the left side by a 96 mph fastball from Dustin May in the seventh.
-Davis appeared to be OK, and probably would have been removed for defense the following inning anyway.
+Davis was hit in the left side by a 96 mph fastball from Dustin May in the seventh.
+Davis said he’s fine, just a little sore, and Callaway said X-rays were negative.

 UP NEXT